Best BGMI Controller for Android India 2026: Grip and Gamepad

 5. Redgear Pro Series Wireless: Rs 1,799

-Redgear is the Indian brand that is actually available in your neighbourhood Reliance Digital and Croma, which matters more than you think.
+Redgear is the Indian brand that’s actually available in your neighbourhood Reliance Digital and Croma, which matters more than you think.
 When your cheap Amazon import dies at month four and Amazon says “return window closed”, you have no recourse.
 When the Redgear dies at month four, you walk into Croma with the box and they replace it.

-Best for: Budget-constrained first-time controller buyers, players testing whether they even like controller BGMI.
+Good pick for: Budget-constrained first-time controller buyers, players testing whether they even like controller BGMI.

 Connecting any Bluetooth controller to BGMI on Android